5 Reasons Why You Have Summer Pests in Your House

 This may seem obvious, but people still leave food out for an extended period of time, which creates a scent trail.
 For example, if you bake a cake and leave it on the counter overnight to cool, pests will pick up on the scent and will be drawn to feast on your dessert.
 The same principal applies to fresh produce, as the fermenting odour will attract fruit flies.
 These insects (also known as drosophila and vinegar flies) can lay up to 500 eggs on the surface of fruits and vegetables, according to a report by CTV News.
 The solution is to keep all your food in the fridge during the summer months.

 If your house is filled with giant mounds of clutter, insects, and rodents will be drawn to burrow in these spaces.
 It’s imperative you clean all accumulating piles of newspapers, dirty laundry, and garbage.
 Take extra precaution in keeping your kitchen area clean, because these tiny creatures will be immediately drawn to this area and will attempt to find food and shelter.

 Your house may be spotless, but if your property is filled with junk, you could be attracting unwanted visitors.
 If you have an outdoor shed, be sure to keep it clean.
-Sealing and caulking any cracks or holes is also very important.
+Be sure to check potential entry points and seal holes and cracks or use sealing and caulking services.
 Make sure to remove any piles of twigs or trash accumulating on your lawn and keep an eye out for any areas where insects or rodents may find shelter.